Keyword Golden Ratio (KGR): why should you use it to improve your SEO?

 Find best allintitle results

-KWFinder also has excellent metrics for each keyword, allowing you to do a competitive analysis without leaving the application.
-This is a huge time saver.
+KWFinder also provides excellent parameters for each keyword, allowing you to analyze competition without leaving the application, saving a significant amount of time.

-Calculating the KGR score can be quick and easy.
-However, finding the right KGR terms to target is the real challenge.
-Here are some tools that can help you discover the KGR terms that will be easy to rank for.
+Calculating the KGR score can be easy and quick.
+However, the real challenge lies in researching the right KGR terms to target.
+Here are some tools that can help you uncover KGR terms that will be easy to rank:

-The UberSuggest SEO tool highlights a keyword’s monthly search volume, the top keywords a site is ranking for, suggestions for new keywords, and an estimate of the level of SEO and paid search competition.
+UberSuggest: The UberSuggest SEO tool provides information on a keyword’s monthly search volume, the main keywords a site ranks for, new keyword suggestions, and an estimate of the level of competition in organic and paid SEO.

-SpyFu is a free tool that allows you to see the keywords used by your competitors.
-You can scan the sites in your sector of activity to get a first list of keywords and refine them later.
+SpyFu: SpyFu is a free tool that allows you to visualize the keywords used by your competitors.
+It allows you to scan the sites in your industry to get a preliminary list of keywords, which you can refine later.

-Keyword Surfer is a free extension that allows you to view search volumes, CPC, keyword suggestions, and related terms, for every new search you perform on Google.
-Once you install this tool, the data is automatically displayed in real time in Google searches.
+Keyword Surfer: Keyword Surfer is a free extension that allows you to view search volumes, cost per click (CPC), keyword suggestions, and related terms for each new search you perform on Google.
+Once the tool is installed, data is automatically and instantly displayed in Google searches.

-The keyword density is a measurable indicator that designates the number of appearances of a keyword in a given article.
-It is also called keyword frequency.
+Keyword density is a measurable indicator that denotes the number of appearances of a keyword in a given article, also referred to as keyword frequency.

-Keyword density allows SEO experts to determine if their main keyword is present in the content of a web page.
+Keyword density allows SEO experts to determine if their main keyword is sufficiently present in a webpage’s content.

 The keyword density index is simply the rate of presence of the targeted keyword in the written content.